au-ts/cogent/cogent/examples/cpp2022-artefact/README.md

 The work that is being presented are all the files in **loops**, **sum-example** and the file _bilby/adt/WordArray\_Shallow.thy_.

 Note that for MacOS users, some of the make files depend on the GNU version of **sed**, i.e. **gsed** on MacOS.

+The top level make file only generates the C code and theory files for the loop and sum example.
+This is just to keep the GitHub build happy.

 ## Install Isabelle2019